akheron/radiolink/README.md

 This is a research project into embedded development.

-The goal is to create a simple serial link between two [BBC micro:bit](https://microbit.org/) devices over 2.4 GHz radio.
+The goal is to create a simple serial link between two [BBC micro:bit v1](https://microbit.org/) devices over 2.4 GHz radio.
 This would enable for example a PPP connection between two locations over a distance of a few tens of metres.

-micro:bit has an nRF51822 microcontroller, which features UART and a pretty low level 2.4 GHz radio interface.
+micro:bit v1 has an nRF51822 microcontroller, which features UART and a 2.4 GHz radio with a pretty low-level API.
 Here's a diagram of the setup:
 ```
 client <------> micro:bit ~~~~~~~ micro:bit <------> client